AI for Therapists

 5 Tasks Every Therapist Should Automate

 These are the highest-ROI automations for therapists.
-Each one can be set up in OpenClaw in under 10 minutes.
+Each one can be set up in Claude Code in under 10 minutes.

 1. Session Notes & Documentation